FlowFuse/nr-tables-nodes/README.md

 ### DDL output

-Passing an input message with `ddl` set to `true` will cause the node to output the DDL for the connected database
+Passing an input message with `ddl` set to `true` will cause the node to output the DDL for the connected database.

 ```js
 msg.ddl = true;
 return msg;
 ```

+NOTE: The DDL is intended to be a reference only.
+It is not guaranteed to be 100% complete, accurate or executable.

 ## Installation